Skip to Content

 In the first week or so, bleeding is heavy, especially the first couple of days.
 Postpartum diapers are the way to go!
 There’s no worry of leaking with an adult diaper.
 It’s so easy!
 When it comes to postpartum, I’m a big fan of easy.

-My favorite adult diaper for postpartum is the Depend Silhouette for Women.
-They are soft and less bulky than the average adult diaper.
+My favorite adult diaper for postpartum is Amazon Basics postpartum underwear.
+They are soft and less bulky than the average adult diaper and super absorbent.

 Cold for Bruising, Pain and Swelling